Mean estimation in the add-remove model of differential privacy: Our contributions

-Note that the leading order terms in the upper bounds on MSE for Algorithms~\ref{alg:current} and~\ref{alg:new} differ by a factor of two.
-In Section~\ref{sec:experiments}, we show that the ratio of true MSE between the two algorithms is two for several datasets.

-We note that while Algorithm~\ref{alg:new} uses Laplace mechanism as a subroutine, it can be substituted by the staircase mechanism \citep{geng2014optimal}.
-Furthermore, when the bounds $\ell$ and $u$ are unknown and data is possible unbounded, the above algorithm can be combined with standard clipping algorithms to get algorithms that perform on unbounded domains \citep{amin2019bounding}.
+and therefore that Algorithm~\ref{alg:new} is optimal, as well as that the add-remove and swap models have equivalent mean squared error for mean estimation.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:knorm_geometric}, we motivate our approach by showing that applying a linear transformation to the [sum, count] vector could lead to a better algorithm.
-In Section~\ref{sec:upper}, we analyze the algorithms and provide upper bounds on their mean squared error.
-In Section~\ref{sec:lower}, we provide an information-theoretic lower bound.
-In Section~\ref{sec:experiments}, we empirically demonstrate the performance of the new algorithm.
+In Section~\ref{sec:high} we discuss the high-privacy regime, showing how a linear transformation on the sum and count leads to optimal error using the Laplace mechanism.
+In Section~\ref{sec:all}, we generalize our results result to the low-privacy regime, introducing the \algname mechanism in Section~\ref{sec:hour} and applying it to mean estimation in Section~\ref{sec:hour_mean}.
+In Section~\ref{sec:lower} we prove an information-theoretic lower bound showing that our results with the \algname mechanism are optimal in the add-remove model and match the optimal error in the swap model as well.
+Finally, in Section~\ref{sec:experiments}, we empirically demonstrate the performance of our algorithm.